2017 Cleveland Browns season

 The Browns finished the season with a losing record for the tenth consecutive year, extending a franchise record.
 With the Los Angeles Rams posting a winning record, the Browns now had the most consecutive losing seasons in the NFL.
 It was the first season in which they lost every home game since 1999.
 The Browns also extended their away losing streak to 21 games and their losing streak within the AFC North to 17 games, both dating back to the 2015 season.
 The Browns finished the 2017 season with combined 1–31 record over the previous two seasons, an NFL record for worst winning percentage over a two-season span.
-After starting the 2014 season with a 6–3 record heading into Week 11, the Browns lost 50 of 55 games between that point and the end of this season.
+After starting the 2014 season with a promising 6–3 record heading into Week 11, the Browns lost 50 of 55 games between that point and the end of the 2017 season.

 On December 7, Brown was relieved of his duties as executive vice president.
 John Dorsey, formerly of the Kansas City Chiefs, was hired as general manager the same day.
 To further add to these failures, offensive tackle Joe Thomas missed the Pro Bowl for the first time in his career, as he tore his left triceps on October 22, ending his season.
 Before his injury, Thomas had not missed a single snap since joining the league in 2007, a total of 10,363 plays.
 He then retired on March 14, 2018, following the season.

 The season saw the Browns play in London for the first time in franchise history, in a 33–16 loss to the Minnesota Vikings on October 29.